 - covering letter detailing their experience, why they want to work at CIL and any particular research interests;

 - a detailed curriculum vitae (no more than 3 pages) setting out their educational and work history;

 - 2 samples of written work;

 - Names and contact details of 2 referees.

-Please note that only short-listed candidates will be contacted no later than 1 August 2022.
+Please note that only short-listed candidates will be contacted.
 Interview will be conducted via Zoom.

 At NUS, the health and safety of our staff and students are one of our utmost priorities, and COVID-vaccination supports our commitment to ensure the safety of our community and to make NUS as safe and welcoming as possible.
 Many of our roles require a significant amount of physical interactions with students/staff/public members.
 Even for job roles that may be performed remotely, there will be instances where on-campus presence is required.

 Taking into consideration the health and well-being of our staff and students and to better protect everyone in the campus, applicants are strongly encouraged to have themselves fully COVID-19 vaccinated to secure successful employment with NUS.